FedIN: Federated Intermediate Layers Learning for Model Heterogeneity: Problem formulation

 where $w$ are the parameters from the global shared model, The size of a private dataset affects the weight of its loss in the global loss function.
 If a client has a larger dataset, its loss deserves more attention.
 A common method for updating $w$ in original federated learning is to aggregate the updated weights and gradients from different clients \cite{mcmahan2017communication}.

-However, it is impractical to deploy an identical model architecture for all clients due to system heterogeneity.
-A straightforward way to address this problem is to allow clients to select different model architectures according to their capabilities in heterogeneous FL.
+Nevertheless, it may not be possible to deploy an identical model architecture for all the clients due to system heterogeneity.
+One potential solution is to allow clients to select different model architectures according to their capabilities in heterogeneous FL.
 The problem of heterogeneous FL is described as follows.
 We denote $w_k$ as the model weights of client $k$.
 Therefore, the global loss function is described as follows,

 where the optimized model weights $\{w_1, w_2, ..., w_K\}$ have different size.
-Thus, directly aggregating the entire model weights is impractical with heterogeneous models.
-Our method, FedIN, first aggregates a small part of the weights, including the extractor and classifier, as they share the same architecture in all clients.
-Then, clients utilize feature inputs and feature outputs, $(s_{in}, s_{out})$, as shown in \figurename~\ref{fig_FedIN_process}, to further update the remaining weights in the intermediate layers of the models as their architectures are different.
+Thus, the direct aggregation of entire model weights becomes unfeasible when dealing with heterogeneity among models.
+Therefore, we adopt layer-wise heterogeneous aggregation \cite{liu2022no} as an alternative approach to aggregate the layer weights of heterogeneous models instead of the entire model weights in our experiments.